 Northeast Tech (Afton, Kansas, and Pryor): Typically, students complete the program within one year.
 Tuition runs between $1,800 and $2,150 annually.

 ABC-Oklahoma chapter (Non-union)

 The Oklahoma Construction Industries Board (CIB) issues Oklahoma electrician licenses.

 Does My Oklahoma Electrical License Work in Any Other State?

-Yes!
+Yes.
 Oklahoma maintains reciprocity agreements with Alaska, Arkansas, Colorado, Idaho, Montana, Nebraska, New Mexico, Texas, and Wyoming.
-You must have had a license for a minimum of one year in order to reciprocate, provide detailed work history, and complete a Reciprocal Journeyman License Application.
+You must have had a license for a minimum of one year to reciprocate, provide detailed work history, and complete a Reciprocal Journeyman License Application.

 National Electrician Certifications